Newton delivered the dominating formula to describe effectiveness in the agricultural and industrial age:

-Where in the past it was crucial to keep the work as low as possible (also because the force was limited and scarce) and therefore rely on longer distances or self-sufficiency, over time work eventually became the sole purpose of our society: the more work that got done, the better-off our society became at large.
-The effect of all the work done?
+Where in the past it was crucial to keep the work as low as possible (also because the force was limited and scarce) and therefore rely on longer distances or self-sufficiency, eventually work became the sole purpose of our society: the more work is done, the better off our society became at large.
+The effect of all this?
 More power!
-Especially those in possession of force, or those who were quicker than others, could get more work done and therefore surpass the others.
+Especially those in possession of force, or who were quicker than others, could get more work done and therefore outperform others.
 They became more powerful and effective, and therefore they ruled.

-If you want to increase the work done ,and at such become more effective, force is the mean that can be increased the best: who really wants to increase the distance?
-Because that costs time, and limiting time is crucial if you want to increase the power.
+If you want to increase work, and at such become more effective, the force can be increased most easily.
+Because who really wants to increase the distance?
+That would cost time, and limiting time is equally crucial if you want to increase power.
 Where in the agricultural age access to force applied by humans and animals were determining effectiveness, in the industrial age the focus was on increasing force through machines – machines are most effective, they dramatically increase force and reduce time.

-But when eventually the generation of the work reached it’s peak in perfection (the force applied by machines) we turned to reducing time more and more: efficiency creeps in and it is still dominating the improvement of power up to today.
-In oder to maximize the effect of the work done, our society and businesses turned to maximize the efficiency.
-That’s why the formula of the industrial business society is like this:
+But when eventually the creation of the work reached its peak (the force applied by machines) and we turned to reduce time more and more: the efficiency creeps in, and it is still dominating the improvement of power up to today.
+In order to maximize the effect of the work done, our society and businesses turned to maximize efficiency.
+That’s why the formula of the industrial business society is more like this:

 Effectiveness = Means x Efficiency

-And that’s why up to today industrial managers are in charge and they focus on what they can do best: increase the efficiency.
+And that’s why here industrial managers are in charge and they focus on what they can do best: increase efficiency!

 In the meantime also processes, systems, technologies and distances, just about everything you can improve through efficiency, have reached their peak as well.
 An increase in efficiency is marginal these days, so some turn to brute force again, or they try to find other means…

 And something else happened: we are leaving the industrial age and now enter the knowledge age.
-Not only the industrial means are crucial, but foremost the intellectual means available are influencing the effectiveness.
+Not only the industrial means but foremost the available intellectual means are influencing the effectiveness.
 The means are now enriched with increased knowledge, so it’s not efficiency that is crucial, but the access to this knowledge.

 That’s why the formula of the knowledge society should be: